Economic and Political Overview

 Main Sectors of Industry

-The government has been aiming at economic diversification for a few years and has been encouraging the development of sectors such as communication and information technologies, logistics, e-commerce and biotechnologies.
+The government has been aiming at economic diversification and has been encouraging the development of sectors such as communication and information technologies, logistics, e-commerce, and biotechnologies.
 The number of foreign citizens in the labour market outweighs the number of Luxembourgish nationals.

 The agricultural sector is almost non-existent, as the country’s arable land is limited to 131.6 thousand hectares (FAO).
 It contributes only 0.2% to the GDP and employs less than 1% of the active population (World Bank, latest data available).
-The country's main crops are wine, wood, cereals and potatoes.
-According to data from Eurostat, Luxembourg’s overall agricultural output (EUR 595 million) accounted for only 0.1% of total EU output in 2022.
+The country's main crops are wine, wood, cereals, and potatoes.
+According to data from Eurostat, Luxembourg’s overall agricultural output (EUR 636 million) accounted for only 0.1% of the total EU production value in 2023.

-The industrial sector (11.2% of the GDP and 11% of the active population), has historically been dominated by the production of iron and steel.
-Numerous industrial sites of the mining district in Southern Luxembourg gave its development and its wealth to the country.
-In recent years, this sector has been diversified with the addition of chemical factories, plastic products and light engineering.
-Nowadays, the manufacturing sector represents only 5% of GDP (World Bank).
-Data from Statistics Luxembourg shows that in the first eleven months of 2022, the value of industrial production increased by 19% over the same period one year earlier.
+The industrial sector (10.5% of the GDP and 9.6% of the active population) has historically been dominated by the production of iron and steel.
+Numerous industrial sites of the mining district in Southern Luxembourg gave its development and wealth to the country.
+In recent years, this sector has been diversified with the addition of chemical factories, plastic products, and light engineering.
+Nowadays, the manufacturing sector represents only 4% of GDP (World Bank).

 With the oil shock of 1973 and the crisis which followed, the Luxembourg economy turned to the development of a services economy like most developed countries.
-The tertiary sector (employing 89% of the active population) represents nearly 79.3% of the national wealth, with more than half of it attributed exclusively to financial and real estate services.
-Luxembourg is one of the world's largest money markets and investment fund managers in the world.
-The financial sector is the economic engine of the country, representing more than one-fourth of GDP and a significant portion of the country’s tax revenues (recording a 5.1% CAGR between 2011-2021), directly occupying 64,500 persons (data Deloitte Luxembourg).
+The tertiary sector (employing 89,5% of the active population) represents 80.6% of the national wealth, with more than half of it attributed exclusively to financial and real estate services.
+Luxembourg is one of the world's largest money markets and investment fund managers.
+The financial sector is the economic engine of the country, representing more than one-fourth of GDP and a significant portion of the country’s tax revenues.
 It is the main centre of private banks in the Eurozone and home to many reinsurance companies.
 The Grand Duchy has sought to diversify its economy, currently over-dependent on the financial sector: it is trying to develop its assets to position itself as a centre for media and new information and communication technologies and to attract companies providing electronic services, including e-commerce.
-Nowadays, trade, transport, hotels and gastronomy sectors combined are the main employers (almost double the employees of the finance and insurance sectors).
+Nowadays, trade, transport, hotels, and gastronomy sectors combined are the main employers (almost double the employees of the finance and insurance sectors).

 Breakdown of Economic Activity By Sector Agriculture Industry Services